unic/sitecore-module-flex/README.md

 ## Changelog

+### 4.0

+* Updated Glassmapper to Version 5.5.28 (THIS NEEDS TO BE DONE IN YOUR SC SOLUTION ALSO!
+For a Version compatible with GlassMapper 4.x please use the support branch support/3.28.x)
+* Fixed support for query strings and anchors on form cancel links

 ### 3.28

 * Added field with conditional rule to SavePlugBase.
 Rules are checked before executing Save Plug - if true the Save Plug is executed.